jlikhuva/blog/posts/wlp.md

 <div align="center"><img style="background: white;" src="../svg/mi1XPKf4L7.svg"></div>

 As shown above, when `y >= x` the sentinel bit in the result is turned on.
 Had `x` been larger than `y`, that bit would have been tuned off.
-Therefore, we have a sceme for comparing two 7bit numbers using 8 bits of space via subtraction.
+Therefore, to compare two 7-bit integers, we set the 8-th bit to `0` in one of the numbers and to `1` in the other.
+We then subtruct the resultant number and check the value of the `8-th` bit.

 So far, we've been talking about how to compare `x` with a single `7bit` number.
 However, for our procedure to be useful subroutine in computing `node.rank(x)`, we need to compare `x` with `b` 7-bit numbers.
 Note that we should choose `b` such that it fits in 64 bits, so we choose `b=7`.
 That is, a single node holds 7, 7bit numbers, each represented using 8 bits.
-If those seven numbers are organized such that each number has an associated sentinel bit that is set to 1, we can compare `x` to all of them by comparing the entire word with a number formed by tiling `x` 7 times.
+If those seven numbers are organized such that each number has an associated sentinel bit that is set to `0`, we can compare `x` to all of them by comparing the entire word with a number formed by tiling `x` 7 times.

 To recap: Fundamental Primitive: Parallel Compare
  1. Pack a list of values x₁, …, xₖ into a